 You can get support by tapping on "Tools" -> "Support" -> Twitter

 I am not comfortable with some of the ads in wwriteLite, can I limit which ads are shown?

-There is no way to hide an ad, however, you have the option to only show "Family Friendly" ads.
-This is accessible by going to Tools -> Settings -> "Show Family Friendly Ads"..
+There is no way to hide a specific ad, however, you have the option to only show "Family Friendly" ads.
+This is configured by going to Tools -> Settings -> "Show Family Friendly Ads".

 Locking Files is used to allow you to protect a file by requiring Face ID, Touch ID, or a password in order to open.
 The password is your iPhone or iPad passcode.

 In order to lock a file, you can swipe from the left on a file and tapping on “Lock” or continuing to swipe to the right.
 You can unlock files in the same manner.

 Locking files does not protect the file if someone plugs in the phone, but only from someone being able to access it while using your device.

 There are a couple of things to note about Locked Files.